 Les Invalides

-Les Invalides is home to the Panthéon, which is a church and mausoleum in the shape of a Greek cross.
+Les Invalides is home to the Panthéon, a church and mausoleum shaped like a Greek cross.
 It is the resting place of many famous French people, including Voltaire, Rousseau, Molière, and many others.
-It is a UNESCO World Heritage Site and has the most famous dome in the world.
+It is a UNESCO World Heritage Site with the most famous dome in the world.

-The Invalides is a complex of buildings, including the Musée de l’Armée, which is a museum dedicated to the French military.
-Inside the museum, there is a large collection of military uniforms, weapons, and equipment.
+The Invalides is a complex of buildings, including the Musée de l’Armée, a museum dedicated to the French military.
+The museum has many military uniforms, weapons, and equipment.
 The Musée de l’Armée is one of the largest museums in Europe and is home to over 100,000 pieces of military equipment and weapons.

 See Related: Paris Pass Review